Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/04_eyes/index.en.md

 - When a player with a **red tether** takes damage, the red eye **also takes damage**.

+When two players with different coloured tethers touch one another, they will swap tethers.
+Doing so also applies a 3-second *Bound and Determined* debuff, which prevents an additional swap for the duration.

 <table>
   <tr>
     <td width="50%">